 Bring Snacks You Can Store

-Whether you’re traveling by plane, car, or train, non-perishable snacks are best for longer trips.
+Whether you’re traveling by plane, car, or train, non-perishable on-the-go keto snacks are best for longer trips

 Parmesan cheese crisps, low-carb crackers, veggie sticks, nut butter packets, nuts, and jerky are perfect for long flights and road trips.
 Beware of the plane peanuts; they’re usually coated in sugar and hydrogenated oils—yikes!
 Much safer to just bring your keto-friendly nuts.